kubernetes/enhancements/keps/sig-release/3027-slsa-compliance/README.md

-If the changes that need to be conducted are deemed too disruptive or even destructive to other areas of the project (development velocity, contributor experience, policy, etc), the community may decide the current SLSA level to be unimplementable.
+If the changes that need to be conducted are deemed too disruptive or even destructive to other areas of the project (development velocity, contributor experience, policy, etc), the community may declare a specific SLSA level to be unimplementable.
 In that scenario, we would work on the rest of the SLSA requirements and consider this KEP complete.